cyniphile/singlecell-kaggle/papers_and_notes/Journal.md

 There seems be an issue where ipykernel on saturn cloud "dies" after awhile, but the work seems to continue?

+Ugh.
+Found a big bug where I was loading the wrong data.
+Might have over engineered how I was getting the data.
+Too many layers of manually matching of "train_test" "test_target".

+Retraining some models and (surprise) they are taking a lot longer with the full train set (which is much bigger).

+Thinking deep learning might be a good next step to take the time structure into account.

 #  10/29 - 10/30